-Seven additional courses are required for those seeking a Mental Health Rehabilitation Technician/Community Certification (MHRT/C).
+\\Seven additional courses are required for those seeking a Mental Health Rehabilitation Technician/Community Certification (MHRT/C).
 Please note that the additional courses are not required for completion of the Psychology Major.

 MHRT/C is suggested for students seeking employment within Maine but not planning to attend graduate school.
-See page 110 of the catalog for more information.
+See page 122 of the catalog for more information.

+Total credits required for degree: 120

-Minimum cumulative GPA for graduation: 2.00 Cumulative GPA for major requirements: 2.25
+Minimum cumulative GPA for graduation: 2.00

+Cumulative GPA for major requirements: 2.25

-^{}Courses that contribute to MHRT Certification (please refer to page 110)
+\\Courses that contribute to MHRT Certification (please refer to page 110)

 Psychology, B.A.

 BUSINESS PSYCHOLOGY CONCENTRATION - College of Arts & Sciences